larocque492/cartograms4all/README.md

 for each of these regions, and upload as many columns of data as you wish.
 If data does not exist for a certain region, feel free to input 0, though be aware it may affect the visualization.

-The most important thing: please make the header column in the format "NAME,data1,data2,..."
+The most important thing: please make a header row in the format "NAME,data1,data2,..."

 # A few more details on implementation:
 The geospatial map lines are drawn from TopoJSON, an extension of GeoJSON with improved efficiency.
 TopoJSON's